 The rock salt is naturally grey in various shades, resembling unpolished granite rather than the white or crystalline look that many tourists may expect.
 During the Middle Ages, before refrigeration, salt was valuable food preservative, thus the longevity of this operation.

-Salt Mine Krakow: The Chapel of St. Kinga
+Salt Mines Krakow Tour: The Chapel of St. Kinga

 The highlight of the entire tour is the Chapel of St. Kinga, a cavernous underground hall.
 This place is massive and unbelievable.
 You will gt a chance to look around this place to see the detail of the carvings on the wall.
 They are incredible!